-The Core

-The Electives
+- The Core - The Electives

 The Core is designed to introduce students to the foundational skills and information needed for success in college and beyond.
-These skills include writing, mathematical knowledge, and, through the Geographies of Experience (GEO) course, a grounding in the scientific, cultural, and historical processes that have shaped the world.
-Based on experiential learning and the integration of field trips with classroom work, the GEO course provides a common immersion experience in culture, art, ecology, and science.
+These skills include writing, mathematical knowledge, and, through the First Year Experience (FYS 100) course, a grounding in the scientific, cultural, and historical processes that have shaped the world.
+Based on experiential learning and the integration of field trips with classroom work, the FYS course provides a common immersion experience in culture, art, ecology, and science.
 By exposing students to the richness of the physical and cultural landscapes of the region.
-GEO is intended to broaden students' knowledge, stimulate their curiosity, and spark their imaginations.
+FYS is intended to broaden students' knowledge, stimulate their curiosity, and spark their imaginations.

-Successful completion of GEO is necessary to progress in all majors at the college and, therefore, is a graduation requirement.
-Students who fail to achieve the necessary grade in GEO for a second time must seek permission from the Committee on Academic Standards to take the course for a third time, by filing a formal petition.
+Successful completion of FYS is necessary to progress in all majors at the college and, therefore, is a graduation requirement.
+Students who fail to achieve the necessary grade in FYS for a second time must seek permission from the Committee on Academic Standards to take the course for a third time, by filing a formal petition.
 In the event this petition is denied, the denial will serve as a dismissal from Bloomfield College.
 To expedite the processing of the petition and decision of the Committee, petitions should be submitted no later than two weeks after final grade posting.